 Consider the cumulative impact of photographers

-Repeated visits by multiple photographers have a cumulative impact.
-If a nesting bird is disturbed often enough, it may abandon its nest (and eggs).
+Repeated visits by multiple photographers have a cumulative effect.
+If a nesting bird is disturbed often enough, it may altogether abandon its eggs or chicks.
 Sometimes it’s clear that lots of birders or other photographers have visited a nest.
-In that case, you should be ready to simply forego this photographic opportunity.
+In that case, it’s best to consider simply foregoing this photographic opportunity.
+If you do go, keep your visit short.

 Protect nest sites after you have taken the photo

 Before publishing or sharing images of nesting birds, especially if they’re threatened or endangered, remove all GPS-embedded data from the image.
-Thinking of sharing your photo on social media?
+Thinking of sharing your photo on eBird or social media?
 Keep in mind it is our responsibility to protect sensitive areas and species by refraining from indiscriminately disclosing their location, as the general public may not understand the potentially mortal implications of approaching a nest site.
+Consider waiting to post until the chicks have fledged from the nest and left the area.